brisacoder/ml_sklearn_pycon2026/README.md

 Starter Code in Colab - <https://colab.research.google.com/drive/1eZJF_OreTDZap_xujDzmdP5A6dKkhIO7?usp=sharing>.

-Final Code in Colab - <https://colab.research.google.com/drive/1ieGoIL8J-w5JuqUx4ceJi1zYGpPjV22M?usp=sharing>
+Final Code in Colab - <https://colab.research.google.com/drive/1ieGoIL8J-w5JuqUx4ceJi1zYGpPjV22M?usp=sharing>.

+If you prefer to use an alternative option, you need to import the pandas and sklearn libraries.
+If you can run test_notebook.ipynb above, then everything should work.